szpajder/dumpvdl2/README.md

 Optional dependencies:

+- SDR device drivers:
   - librtlsdr
   - libmirisdr-4
   - SDRPlay binary driver
   - SoapySDR
-- sqlite3
+- Dependencies for optional features:
+  - sqlite3 (for enriching messages with aircraft data read from SQB database)
-- statsd-c-client
+  - statsd-c-client (for Etsy StatsD statistics)
+  - libprotobuf-c 1.3.0 or later (for binary format support)
+  - libzmq 3.2.0 or later (for ZeroMQ networked output)

 Install necessary dependencies (unless you have them already).
 Example for Debian / Raspbian: